BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Introduction

+Recently, deep learning and in particular pre-trained Transformer models like BERT \cite{devlin2018bert} have become popular in information retrieval \cite{lin2020pretrained}.
+These neural retrieval systems can be used in many fundamentally different ways to improve retrieval performance.
+We provide an brief overview of the systems in Section \ref{sec:neural_retrieval}.
+Many prior work train neural retrieval systems on large datasets like Natural Questions (NQ) \cite{47761} (133k training examples) or MS MARCO \cite{nguyen2016ms} (533k training examples), which both focus on passage retrieval given a question or short keyword-based query.
+In most prior work, approaches are afterward evaluated on the same dataset, where significant performance gains over lexical approaches like BM25 are demonstrated \cite{ding2020rocketqa, karpukhin-etal-2020-dense, nogueira2020passage}.

+However, creating a large training corpus is often time-consuming and expensive and hence many retrieval systems are applied in a \textbf{zero-shot setup}, with no available training data to train the system.
+So far, it is unclear how well existing trained neural models will perform for other text domains or textual retrieval tasks.
+Even more important, it is unclear how well different approaches, like sparse embeddings vs.\ dense embeddings, generalize to out-of-distribution data.

+In this work, we present a novel robust and heterogeneous benchmark called \textbf{\beir} (\textbf{Be}nchmarking \textbf{IR}), comprising of 18 retrieval datasets for comparison and evaluation of model generalization.
+Prior retrieval benchmarks \citep{guo2020multireqa, petroni2020kilt} have issues of a comparatively narrow evaluation focusing either only on a single task, like question-answering, or on a certain domain.
+In \beir, we focus on \textbf{Diversity}, we include nine different retrieval tasks: Fact checking, citation prediction, duplicate question retrieval, argument retrieval, news retrieval, question answering, tweet retrieval, bio-medical IR, and entity retrieval.
+Further, we include datasets from diverse text domains, datasets that cover broad topics (like Wikipedia) and specialized topics (like COVID-19 publications), different text types (news articles vs.\ Tweets), datasets of various sizes (3.6k - 15M documents), and datasets with different query lengths (average query length between 3 and 192 words) and document lengths (average document length between 11 and 635 words).
-We use \beir to evaluate nine diverse state-of-the-art retrieval approaches.
-From our analysis, we find that no approach consistently outperforms all others.
-Further, we notice that the in-domain performance of a model does not correlate with its generalization capabilities: models fine-tuned with the same training data might generalize differently in \beir.

-In \beir, we observe a trade-off between the zero-shot performances and the computational cost: computationally expensive re-ranking models overall perform the best.
-More computationally efficient dense models can, depending on the task and domain, substantially underperform traditional lexical models like BM25.
-In fact, BM25 is the third best performing approach on our benchmark, beaten only by neural re-ranking approaches.
+We use \beir to evaluate \textbf{ten diverse retrieval methods} from five broad architectures: lexical, sparse, dense, late interaction, and re-ranking.
+From our analysis, we find that no single approach consistently outperforms other approaches on all datasets.
+Further, we notice that the in-domain performance of a model does not correlate well with its generalization capabilities: models fine-tuned with identical training data might generalize differently.
+In terms of efficiency, we find a trade-off between the performances and the computational cost: computationally expensive models, like re-ranking models and late interaction model perform the best.
+More efficient approaches e.g.\ based on dense or sparse embeddings can substantially underperform traditional lexical models like BM25.
+Overall, BM25 remains a strong baseline for zero-shot text retrieval.

-With \beir, we take an important step towards broadly establishing and improving the zero-shot capabilities of neural retrieval systems.
-Our benchmark attempts to help the community better to understand when a retrieval system could work or fail for a certain domain or task.
-Further, our benchmark attempts to help researchers develop a \textit{universal} neural retriever that performs well across diverse tasks and domains.